wqking/metapp/doc/registered_items.md

 <a id="a2_1"></a>
 ## Overview

-When getting meta information from MetaRepo such as calling `MetaRep::getCallable()`, the returned value is a registered item, such as `RegisteredCallable`, or a `std::deque` of the registered items, such as `RegisteredCallableList`.
+When getting meta information from MetaRepo such as calling `MetaRep::getCallable()`, the returned value is a registered item, such as `MetaItem`, or a `std::deque` of the registered items, such as `MetaItemList`.

 The registered items allow to,
 1. Get the meta data name.
-2. Get the underlying target (for `RegisteredCallable`, the target is the callable Variant).
+2. Get the underlying target (for `MetaItem`, the target is the callable Variant).
 3. Register and retrieve annotations.

 All registered items inherit from `RegisteredAnnotation`. `RegisteredAnnotation` allow to register and retrieve annotations.